JoErNanO/brianmodel/README.md

 4. You can now pass the equations to the [BRIAN](http://briansimulator.org/) Simulator.
 The command below creates a population of 100 neurons defined by the model strings contained in the list identified by "pyramidal"
     ```python
+    # Make BRIAN parse equation string
     eqPyram = Equations(modeq['pyramidal'])

+    # Create a population of 100 neurons with using the equations
     Pyr = NeuronGroup(100, model=eqPyram, threshold=EmpiricalThreshold(threshold= -20 * mV, refractory=3 * ms), implicit=True, freeze=True)
     ```

 5. What will follow is your standard BRIAN code.